Travel and tourism in Argentina – statistics & facts

-Bordering five different countries, the Atlantic Ocean, and the Drake Passage, the continental area of Argentina stretches roughly 2.8 million square kilometers on the southern part of South America.
-Argentina is the second-largest country in Latin America, and it also ranks second among the most visited ones.
+Bordering five different countries, the Atlantic Ocean, and the Drake Passage, the continental area of Argentina stretches roughly 2.8 million square kilometers in the southern part of South America.
+Argentina is the second-largest country in Latin America, and it also ranks among the most populated ones.
 With two major airports (Ezeiza and Aeroparque), the country’s capital is the main entry point for international air travelers.
 By the end of the 2010s, Argentina received approximately seven million international visitor arrivals annually.
 However, the coronavirus (COVID-19) pandemic caused strong disruptions to the country’s tourism sector.

-Argentina had one of the longest COVID-19 quarantines worldwide, which started with total mobility restrictions in March 2020 and had been prolonged, changed, or partially lifted several times as of mid-2021.
+Argentina had one of the longest COVID-19 quarantines worldwide.
+It started with total mobility restrictions in March 2020, which were prolonged, changed, or partially lifted several times throughout 2020 and 2021.
 According to the IATA, the country also had the longest airspace closure in the world: domestic commercial operations were resumed on October 22nd, 2020, while international air travelers have been allowed back in the country since November 1st, 2021.
 By September 2022, the Argentine government had lifted all COVID-19 entry restrictions for foreign visitors, including tests and proof of vaccination.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.